Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/02_omega_mf.en.md

       <p><b>12.</b> The shield clone then casts Pile Pitch on the closest
       player (which should not be the tank that was hit with Beyond Defense) together with <em>Optimised Meteor</em>.</p>
-      <p>This will need to be mitigated with at least 30% mitigations and
+      <p>This will need to be <em>heavily</em> mitigated.</p>
-      shields.</p>
     </td>
     <td><img src="{{site.baseurl}}/assets/images/ultimates/top/02/limitless_synergy_06.jpg"></td>
   </tr>
 </table>

+After *Pile Pitch* resolves, the eye will cast *Cosmo Memory*, another raid-wide.
+Because *Cosmo Memory* is cast by the Eye, this damage cannot be mitigated through targeted debuffs *(Addle, Dismantle, Feint, Reprisal)*.

+With no other mechanics left in the phase, the party must defeat Omega-M, followed by Omega-F (in that order) before Omega-F's *Laser Shower* resolves as the hard enrage.

 ---